ldn0x7dc/react-native-view-transformer/README.md

 <ViewTransformer.Image
   style={{width: width, height: height}}
   source={{uri: 'xxx'}}
-  pixels={{width: 1920, height: 1080}} //this prop is important!
+  pixels={{width: 1920, height: 1080}} //Be careful with this prop
 />
 ```

-But with an additional prop **pixels**, which tells image size in pixels.
+The additional prop **pixels** tells image size in pixels. (*This prop is used to align the edge of the image content with the view's boundry when scaled up and to determine the max scale*)

-The **pixels** prop is used to align the edge of the image content with the view's boundry and to determine the max scale.(We can actually use ***Image.getSize*** to get pixels info on iOS, but [NOT on Android](https://github.com/facebook/react-native/issues/5838), so for now this prop is needed)
+#### Good news: with react native v0.28 and above, we can use ***Image.getSize*** to get pixels info using image url both on iOS and Android, so the **pixels** prop is **optional** for remote images.

-There may be a problem: ***How can I find the pixels info of a remote image without loading it?*** Well, you can ask your app's API server to provide it.
+Bad news: with react native v0.27 and below, we can only use ***Image.getSize*** to get pixels info on iOS, but [NOT on Android](https://github.com/facebook/react-native/issues/5838), so the **pixels** prop is needed.
+You can ask your app's API server to provide  the pixels info of remote images.
 For example, the API server may return a json like

 ```
 image: {